akhilprs/EagleUserbot/README.md

 You can join our support community, and get the updates at [Official Update Channel](https://telegram.dog/EAGLEUB).

-# License & Copyright
+# License & Copyright 🔐

 [![License](https://www.gnu.org/graphics/agplv3-155x51.png)](LICENSE)
 Eagle Userbot is licensed under [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html) v3 or later.
 All the stuffs & designs crafted by [@akhilprs](https://github.com/akhilprs).

-# Disclaimer
+## Disclaimer ⚠️

  Terms and Conditions To Use this Source Code ~

  Your account may be banned...!!!
  Before Deployment, Pls make sure that you have enabled two step verification.

  Never Share your String Session, avoid sharing your String Session even someone is saying they are from Telegram.
  Please be aware Telegram never ask for string session.
  Fork at your own risk,
  if you do any mistake that result into account ban then I will not be responsible anymore.
 Watch tutorials if you are new.

  It's your concern if your account gets banned...
  If you keep spamming and spamming and got reported again and again..
  And in last your account gets banned.

- Thanks a Lot for Being Here !
+ Thanks a Lot for being here !